 Every stockout is two losses: today's sale and the customer who found somewhere else.
 The fix is embarrassingly simple: a counting day and a reorder buffer.

 Set this reminder on WhatsAppTo set an inventory restock reminder on WhatsApp, text NagMeLater "Remind me every Monday at 9am to count stock on the top 10 products", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 The Monday stock check on fast movers.